izumisu/blog/index.md

 Bookmark is the same, people just think one/serveral sites is/are useful now and then, but after that they almost never check them later.
 Just like you register a site and click "allow us to send you promotion", thinking that it may send some useful messages, but in the end just spam.

 ### History > Bookmark
 I never use bookmark because I have history.
 If I want to search, I just enter the key word of one site, leave the work to *firefox history recommandation*.
-Actually most of the time I even don't use history, I know what I need or recently the site I often open.
+Actually most of the time I even don\'t use history, I know what I need or recently the site I often open.

 Maybe, I guess, one day, *bookmark* the function could be deleted?